 The most important thing for you is being as well-nourished as possible.
 This means eating foods that are made up of things to help your body to maintain and repair itself and to give you the energy you need.
-Depending on your particular situation (for example your individual treatment plan or your usual diet) this may mean eating more or less of specific foods or food groups (such as carbohydrates or proteins).
+Depending on your particular circumstances (for example your individual treatment plan or your usual diet) this may mean eating more or less of specific foods or food groups (such as carbohydrates or proteins).
+But in general there is no right or wrong thing to eat after an ovarian cancer diagnosis - as long as you are maintaining a healthy weight and eating a balanced diet.